 - We focus on developing people and restoring systems – not just on providing relief.

 - As we seek to disciple others, international trips are a powerful opportunity to disciple our own people, as well

 Several Haiti trips are taken throughout the year to join Mission of Hope Haiti in its work.
 Anyone is elegible for a trip if they are a Watermark member, in an active Community Group, and serving internally or externally.
 Family Trips are for any two members (or more) of a family.
 If this includes kids, they must be 3rd grade or older.
-Medical Trips are for medical professionals and their family members.

 Applications for Haiti trips can be found below.
 Team makeup is across the spectrum of Watermark Church, and there are often trips planned around life stage or specific ministries (such as Family Trip, Porch Volunteers Trip, etc.).
 We're also excited to help Community Groups or Foundation Groups go together to Haiti.
 Read about past trips at watermarkblogs.org/haiti.